emer/axon/examples/hip/README.md

 ## Error-driven CA3

 Modified `AlphaCyc` to reduce the strength of DG -> CA3 mossy inputs for the first quarter, then increase back to regular strength in Q2 onward.
 This creates a minus phase state in CA3 in ActQ1, where it is driven primarily / exclusively by its ECin -> CA3 inputs.
-By contrasting with final ActP state, this drives std error-driven learning in all the CA3 projections.
+By contrasting with final ActP state, this drives std error-driven learning in all the CA3 pathways.

 The best params were a WtScale.Rel = 4 for mossy inputs, which is reduced to 0 during Q1, by setting MossyDel=4.
 This is in contrast to the Rel = 8 used in original params.